kristijansoft/PyNotion-Webflow/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-# Installing PyNotion
+# Installing PyNotion-webflow

-You can install PyNotion using either [Poetry](https://python-poetry.org/) or [pip](https://pypi.org/project/pip/).
+You can install PyNotion-webflow using either [Poetry](https://python-poetry.org/) or [pip](https://pypi.org/project/pip/).

 ## Using Poetry

-To install PyNotion using Poetry, run the following command in your terminal:
+To install PyNotion-webflow using Poetry, run the following command in your terminal:

 ```bash
 poetry add pynotionclient